 AHFC maintains other committed lines of credit that allow the Company access to an additional \$1.0 billion in unsecured funding with multiple banks.
 The credit agreements contain customary covenants, including limitations on liens, mergers, consolidations and asset sales and a requirement for AHFC to maintain a positive consolidated tangible net worth.
-As of June 30, 2018, no amounts were drawn upon under these agreements.
-These agreements expire in September 2018.
-AHFC intends to renew these credit agreements prior to or on their expiration dates.
+As of September 30, 2018, no amounts were drawn upon under these agreements.
+These agreements expire in September 2019.